-Likewise, Hollander does not allege that he was ever excluded from a women's studies course.
-Many civil rights cases are premised on the contention that the plaintiff is barred from, or barred from competing for, benefits and opportunities provided to others.
-See, e.g., Gratz v.
-Bollinger, 539 U.S. 244, 123 S. Ct.
-2411 (2003) (plaintiff alleged race-based admissions policy made it harder for white candidates to gain admission); Comer, 37 F.3d 775 (plaintiffs alleged that discriminatory policy made it harder for them to obtain housing assistance).
-Here, plaintiff does not allege that he was barred from any course open to women, that he would have been prevented from expressing his point of view in any such course, or that men are treated differently than women in such courses..
-He disagrees with what he assumes the professor might say in a women's studies course - none of which he has ever taken - but that does not allege the concrete, particularized injury that would give him standing to sue.
+policy made it harder for white candidates to gain admission); Comer, 37 F.3d 775 (plaintiffs alleged that discriminatory policy made it harder for them to obtain housing assistance).
+Here, plaintiffs do not allege that they were barred from any course open to women.
+They disagree with what they assume the professor might say in a women's studies course - none of which they have ever taken - but that does not allege the concrete, particularized injury that would give them standing to sue.

-In sum, Hollander's claim of injury is based entirely on the content of courses he never took.
-While the content of a college course, standing alone, without any allegation of exclusion or differential treatment, would not give rise to a discrimination claim under any circumstances (see infra Point III), a plaintiff who did not take the course, and thus could not have been directly and personally injured by its content, certainly lacks standing to bring such a claim.
+In short, plaintiffs' claim of injury is based entirely on the content of courses they never took.
+While the content of a college course, standing alone, without any allegation of exclusion or differential treatment, would not give rise to a discrimination claim under any circumstances (see infra Point III), plaintiffs who did not take the course, and thus could not have been directly and personally injured by its content, certainly lack standing to bring such a claim.